er-md-arfat/TIc-Tac-Toe-Gmae/README.md

 both player can click any box in the board at their trun,

-which player match 3 box of his mark vertically, horizontally or diagnollay will win the game.
+which player match 3 boxes of his mark vertically or horizontally or diagnollay will Win the game.

+if both player can't match 3 boxes of their mark then game will Tie.

 Play [Demo](https://er-md-arfat.github.io/Tic-Tac-Toe-Game/)